Story by Roland Gilmore as appeared in Hana Hou -the Magazine of Hawaiian Airlines

 When Mel was teenager, he became interested in hula, and the tradition he was learning required him to make his own lei. (“There is nothing more embarrassing,” he says, “than making a lei and watching it fall apart as you’re dancing.”)
 And from there things progressed organically: As he grew into a young man, he sought out his peers - “which was pretty much the volleyball gang at Queen’s Surf” - and in the process met others who were involved in hula, lei-making and other cultural practices.
 Everyone shared what they knew and everyone learned together; Mel and his friends were increasingly asked to make lei for various events, for which they were usually paid in food.
 These days, his shell and seed lei can be found for sale at the Iolani Palace gift shop and Na Mea Makamae, in Waikiki’s Royal Hawaiian Shopping Center.

 “If you’re passionate about lei making, eventually you become interested in shells,” he says of his creative trajectory.
 “But to this day, it’s a dilemma that most people only associate lei with something floral.”
-To combat this notion, whenever he sells his lei in person (which he does Tuesday and Wednesday mornings in the lobby of the New Otani Kaimana Beach Hotel) he carries along a series of display boards, that trace the whole process from the birth of a shell to the finished lei.
+To combat this notion, whenever he sells his lei in person (which he does Monday through Wednesday and Saturday mornings in the lobby of the New Otani Kaimana Beach Hotel) he carries along a series of display boards, that trace the whole process from the birth of a shell to the finished lei.